Ametion/Dyffi/README.md

 Dyffi supports **brokers** for message queuing and event-driven architectures.
 You can use brokers like **RabbitMQ**, **Kafka**, or **Nats** to send message to your brokers/queues.

 For start using brokers inside your router you need to create broker config and pass it to `engine.UseBroker()` method.
 Otherwise, it will not work.

+All examples for all supported brokers are available [here](https://github.com/Ametion/Dyffi/tree/dev/examples/brokers)

 ### **Example with Kafka**